Best Pizza & Pasta Dishes from Bronx Little Italy

 August 6, 2020: Viewing NYC

 Families have been through a lot this year, especially after Storm Isaias, fortunately in Little Italy the Bronx, power wasn’t disrupted and Dave Greco from Mike’s Deli is encouraging people to come on down and eat, drink and be happy.
-Watch, here.
+Watch the segment, here.

 See How the Best Mozzarella in NYC is Made at Casa Della Mozzarella in the Bronx